coinspect/wallet-security-ranking/ranking-changelog.md

                         change: "0 → 100"
                         reason: "The tester mistakenly selected the wrong score."

+eligibility_changes:
     - date: "Nov 21, 2025 (Initial Release)"
-      eligibility_changes:
       added:
           - name: "NuFi"
             platform: "Extension (Browser)"
             reason: "Added to the wallet ranking to expand browser extension coverage and share testing results with the WalletBeat initiative."
           - name: "Elytro"
             platform: "Extension (Browser)"
             reason: "Added as a browser extension wallet as part of our commitment to transparently share testing results with the WalletBeat initiative."

       removed:
           - name: "BlockWallet"
             platform: "Extension (Browser)"
-                status: "Discontinued"
             reason: "The project has officially announced a sunset effective January 1, 2026, and is no longer maintained."
           - name: "Ambire"
             platform: "iOS"
-                status: "Excluded"
             reason: "The iOS application is currently not available for public download."
           - name: "AlphaWallet"
             platform: "Mobile"
-                status: "Excluded"
             reason: "The mobile application is no longer available for download via standard app stores."
 ---

 ### Updates may reflect testing refinements, data entry corrections, or clarified feature behavior identified during re-verification.